 Sizing is where a lot of people go wrong when they order water shoes.
 Since you most likely won’t be wearing socks, it’s a wise idea to stay true to size.
 If you have wide feet, you may want to size up.

-The best way to determine your size before you buy is to check several recent customer reviews for sizing information or the Q&A section on the product page to see the seller’s recommendation.
+The best way to determine your size before you buy is to check recent feedback for sizing information or the Q&A section on the product page to see the seller’s recommendation.
 The last thing you want is the wrong size water shoe a day before your vacation starts.

 #8) Lacing System